escolmebartlebooth/CarND-Path-Planning-Project/README.md

 The prediction module takes the car and wider environment state and predicts future car/environment state so that the behaviour planner can take the most appropriate course of action.

-In this implementation, the car's end path S (longtitudinal distance) and D (latitudinal position) position is compared to each of the detected car's position to determine whether any of the cars are likely to obstruct our car over the course of the next 30 metres or so.
+In this implementation, the car's end path S (longtitudinal distance) and D (latitudinal position) coordinates are compared to each of the detected car's position to determine whether any of the cars are likely to obstruct our car over the course of the next 30 metres or so.
+The end path is the last remaining previous path point.
+This is used to ensure a smooth transition from step to step.

 This updates the environment state for each lane to give a target speed for each lane and whether any lane is blocked.